Research

 Content

-Members of Theme Six are involved in research aimed at improving heart function after different types of injury and in particular the devastating loss of heart muscle after myocardial infarction.
+Members of the Cardiac Regeneration & Stem Cells theme are involved in research aimed at improving heart function after different types of injury and in particular the devastating loss of heart muscle after myocardial infarction.
 One current approach is to investigate gene pathways, many of which are important in heart development, that enhance the ability of cardiac muscle to respond to injury.
-Recent exciting findings have shown that manipulations of specific genetic pathways, such as the Hippo pathway, enhance heart repair.
+Recent exciting findings, which are currently in clinical trail, have shown that manipulations of specific genetic pathways, such as the HIPPO pathway, enhance heart repair.
 Current investigations in this area include uncovering the molecular mechanisms underlying improved heart repair in order to develop novel therapies.

 Another exciting approach involves in vivo reprogramming of cardiac fibroblasts into cardiac muscle as a way to enhance heart function after ischemic injury.
 This novel method was inspired by the observation by Yamanaka that fibroblasts can be reprogrammed to pluripotent cells in cultured cells.
-Important recent work has shown that providing a cocktail of factors to cardiac fibroblasts results in conversion of those fibroblasts into cardiac muscle.
+Important recent work has shown that providing a cocktail of factors to cardiac fibroblasts results in conversion of those fibroblasts directly into cardiac muscle.
 Current efforts are directed at improving the efficiency of in vivo reprogramming with the goal of using this approach in therapy, recognizing that use of this strategy in human cells will likely be more challenging than in rodent and other non-human strains.
-The combination of angiogenic pretreatment of scar with this strategy appears to be critical to its success.
+The combination of angiogenic treatment of scar with this strategy appears to be enhance the efficacy of such regenerative approaches.

 Heading